 Reserve Your Seats Now!

 The Philadelphia Orchestra tailors its School Concerts to align with the interactive and engaging Link Up curriculum developed by Carnegie Hall’s Weill Music Institute.
-This curriculum places a strong emphasis on student participation: the students learn to sing and play an instrument in the classroom and then perform with The Philadelphia Orchestra from their seats at a culminating School Concert in Verizon Hall.
-The 2017-18 program, The Orchestra Sings, is a thrilling way for students to explore how music moves—both rhythmically and motivically—and makes us want to move our bodies.
+This curriculum places a strong emphasis on student participation: The students learn to sing and play an instrument in the classroom and then perform with The Philadelphia Orchestra from their seats at a culminating School Concert in Verizon Hall.
+The 2018-19 program, The Orchestra Moves, is a thrilling way for students to explore how music moves—both rhythmically and motivically—and makes us want to move our bodies.

 Established in 2008 with an extraordinary donation from legendary singer-songwriter Billy Joel, the Billy Joel Fund for Music Education is earmarked to support and augment music education in the School District of Philadelphia.
-The Fund subsidizes the Billy Joel School Concert Program, through which designated schools receive a Link Up curriculum guide along with 44 tickets and bus transportation to a School Concert each year.
-The Program rewards and celebrates schools that, despite limited budgets and resources, have ensured a well-rounded education for their students by employing full-time music faculty.
+The Fund subsidizes tickets and transportation, allowing School District of Philadelphia Schools to receive 73 tickets and bus transportation to a School Concert each year.

-To participate in the Billy Joel School Concert Program, schools and their music teachers must commit to attending a professional development session, devoting instructional time for preparation and reflection, and completing post-concert evaluation surveys.
+To receive tickets and busing, schools and their music teachers must commit to attending a Teacher Workshop, devoting instructional time for preparation and reflection, and completing post-concert evaluation surveys.
 Please note that eligibility for the program is limited to elementary and middle schools within the School District of Philadelphia only.

 The Philadelphia Orchestra has a strict policy regarding the cancellation of concerts due to inclement weather.
 To cancel a performance, the Orchestra requires that the City of Philadelphia declare a state of emergency, not just a snow emergency.
 The Orchestra also has a strict no-refund policy.
 However, all available measures will be taken to reschedule any missed performances due to weather.
 Thank you for your understanding.

 School Concerts are funded in part by the Annenberg Foundation, the Julius and Ray Charlestein Foundation in memory of Morton and Malvina Charlestein, the Connelly Foundation, the Dolfinger-McMahon Foundation, the Christian Humann Foundation, the Billy Joel Fund for Music Education, Lincoln Financial Group Foundation, the Christian R. and Mary F. Lindback Foundation, the Ethel Sergeant Clark Smith Memorial Fund, the Volunteer Committees for The Philadelphia Orchestra, and an anonymous donor.